Researchers Unveil Better, Faster Alternative to Tor

 This poses the problem that while the data may travel faster if either one of the endpoints was exposed, the attacker could decrypt the traffic and de-anonymise the user.

 “When an adversary controls more than one node on a path, it can launch confirmation attacks by leveraging flow-dynamics analysis, timing, and packet tagging, all of which can be further assisted by replay attacks.
-HORNET, like other low-latency onion routing schemes, cannot prevent such confirmation attacks targeting individual users,”
+HORNET, like other low-latency onion routing schemes, cannot prevent such confirmation attacks targeting individual users”

 HORNET is still in a very early stage of development.
 The paper is yet to be peer-reviewed and the system is still to be tested with real internet traffic.
 Like Tor, HORNET is not completely immune to all attacks, it does however significantly raise the bar for security against strong attackers like governments.